-We have a great opportunity based at our Wellingborough campus for Personal Achievement Tutor to become a key member of our Building Services department.
+We have a great opportunity based at our Kettering campus for a Personal Achievement Tutor to become a key member of our Student Wellbeing department.

 As a Personal Achievement Tutor, you will play a pivotal role in the success of our students through:

-- supporting students through delivering tutorial support and professional skills development to help them stay on-programme and to achieve their potential moving on to positive destinations such as higher education, apprenticeships or employmen
+- Supporting students through delivering tutorial support and professional skills development to help them stay on-programme and to achieve their potential moving on to positive destinations such as higher education, apprenticeships or employment

-- working with the Student Achievement & Wellbeing Managers, Course Managers, parents, teaching team and relevant external agencies to ensure maximum student progression
+- Working with the Student Achievement & Wellbeing Manager, Course Manager, parents, teaching team and relevant external agencies to ensure maximum student progression

-- promoting the College safeguarding agenda and act as a point of support for students
+- Actively promoting the College safeguarding agenda and act as a point of support for students

-Our ideal candidates will have experience of working in a further education or related setting ideally in a student support role or similar and experience of providing advice, guidance and education to young people and adults, alongside the following qualifications:
+Our ideal candidates will have experience of working in a further education or related setting and experience of working in a student support or related role, alongside the following qualifications:

 - Good all-round education to include qualifications at Level 3

-- Maths and English to GCSE (Grade 9 – 4) or equivalent
+- Maths and English to GCSE (Grade A – C) or equivalent

 - PTLLS or willingness to gain within a specified period